pudly/schmopera-hugo/content/articles/paris-reflected-at-southwark-cathedral.md

 ---
-title: Paris Reflected at Southwark Cathedral
+title: "Paris Reflected at Southwark Cathedral"
 ---

 The [City of London Sinfonia](/scene/companies/city-of-london-sinfonia/) closed its RE:Imagine series last night at the Southwark Cathedral, with *Paris Reflected*, a concert that brought listeners into the *Belle Époque*.
 It was the time of Debussy, Fauré, Ravel, Monet, Manet, Pissarro, the building of Paris' Sacré-Coeur Basilica, and The Great War.
 The latter hung over so much of the art and music of the time, yet it's always a surprising reminder to experience it, and to see and hear all the light and kindness in these works.